-In summary, we recommend that this Bill be rejected on the grounds that it is against the interests of both the Australian people and farmed animals.
-It should be replaced firstly by legislation to open up the animal agriculture industry to full transparency, then by moves to phase out the industry entirely within ten years.
+In summary, we urge the committe to recognise that punishing whistleblowers in the animal agriculture industry is against the interests of both the Australian people and farmed animals.
+The inquiry should instead recommend legislation to open up the animal agriculture industry to full transparency, then take measures to phase out the industry entirely within ten years.

-We also strongly support the submissions to this inquiry made by Paul Mahony and Peta Australia.
+We also strongly support the submission to this inquiry made by Paul Mahony.